 Player characters have several aids to help them through this adventure.
 The Trolls themselves provide aids of a sort: if they can be lured outside at dawn or during daylight they will turn to stone; they are prone to fight among themselves; and the Troll standing guard is apt to fall asleep.
 Rothaar should be a considerable help, both in battle and with advice (having grown up in Mirkwood and spent much of his adult life travelling through it, he knows a lot about the forest and its inhabitants).
 Merchant Eolsen provides herbs and supplies, and, if the party is weak, might tell them about some NPCs they could hire.
-Trolls are always challenging, so be sure your party is pretty tough before it takes them on.
+Trolls are always challenging, so be before it takes them on.
+4.43 OBSTACLES sure your party is pretty tough